-There’s never been a more exciting time to jump into modular synthesis.
-Not only are there new designs and designers popping up everday, Eurorack modular synth modules are becoming increasingly affordable and compatible with modern DAWs.
+There’s never been a more exciting time to enter the modular world.
+Not only are new designs popping up every day, but Eurorack modular synth modules are also becoming increasingly affordable and more compatible with modern DAWs.
 Artists like Nine Inch Nails, LCD Soundsystem, Beirut, and Depeche Mode have been using Eurorack modular synthesizers for ages.

-1. Ask yourself what you’re missing in your computer setup and how a Eurorack version can improve it.
-Your modular synth setup should compliment your software rather than replace it.
+Begin with the two basic questions: What are you missing in your computer setup and how can a Eurorack starter kit improve it?
+Your synth setup should complement your software, not replace it.

 Tip Top Audio Happy Ending Kit

-One of the biggest inhibitors to entering the modular world is the bummer of setup cost.
-The Happy Ending Kit is a sturdy, no-frills entry to the modular world.
-This kit provides a power supply for up to 10 modules, rails, and a tabletop mount that can also be installed in a standard 19″ 3U studio rack.
+One of the biggest inhibitors of a basic modular synth setup is the cost.
+The Happy Ending Kit, though, is a sturdy, no-frills first step to the modular world.
+This kit provides a power supply for up to 10 modules, rails, and a tabletop mount that can be installed in a standard 19″ 3U studio rack.

 Pittsburgh Modular MIDI-3

-This MIDI to CV converter interface is an essential tool for playing your Eurorack with your MIDI controller or DAW.
-It accepts MIDI input, and it outputs up to two Gate (note on/off), pitch control voltage, and optional velocity control voltage information.
-You can play two voices independently on different MIDI channels or stack the two gate and cv outputs to play the same MIDI note.
+This MIDI to CV converter interface is an essential tool for playing your Eurorack module with a MIDI controller or DAW.
+It accepts MIDI input, offers up to two Gate outputs, pitch control voltage, and optional velocity control voltage information.
+Play two voices independently on different MIDI channels or stack the two gate and CV outputs to play the same MIDI note.

 Pittsburgh Modular Synthesizer Box Complete Voice

-Another great addition to your set up by Pittsburgh is this all-in-one module with an Oscillator, Envelope Generator, LFO, Lowpass Gate, and VCA.
-As we mentioned before, If you can buy a complete voice in an all-in-one module, do it.
-This one saves you a lot of money (roughly $400) compared to buying the individual modules.
+Another great addition to your Pittsburgh set-up is this all-in-one module with an Oscillator, Envelope Generator, LFO, Lowpass Gate, and VCA.
+As we mentioned before, if you can buy a complete voice in an all-in-one module, do it.
+This puppy can save you upwards of $400, compared to buying individual modules.

 Bastl Instruments Popcorn

-Bastl makes a ton of great modules, but we can’t pick them all, right?!
-Popcorn is a fun, wacky, non-linear Eurorack sequencer meant to break you out of the confines of a regular-looped sequence.
-The cherry on top is the all-wood design also brings a new look to the ordinary black/metal aesthetic in your set up.
+Bastl makes a ton of great modules and Popcorn is a fun, wacky, non-linear Eurorack sequencer that breaks you out of the confines of a regular-looped sequence.
+The cherry on top is the all-wood design that shakes up the ordinary black/metal aesthetic in your setup.

 Make Noise Phonogene

-The Phonogene is one of my favorite entry level sampler/loopers.
-Think of it as part open reel tape recorder and part granular/micro-sound compositional tool.
-You can set your own splices and loop samples; vari playback speed and direction; and GENE-shift, GENE-size, and SLIDE allow for granularization of your recorded sound – this is a must-have in any artist’s arsenal!
+The Phonogene is one of our favorite entry-level samplers/loopers.
+Think of it as part open-reel tape recorder and part granular/micro-sound compositional tool.
+Set your own splices, loop samples, and vary playback speed and direction.
+The GENE-shift, GENE-size, and SLIDE allow for granularization of your recorded sound – this is a must-have in any artist’s arsenal!

 Make Noise Rosie

-The Rosie is especially great for those of you who plan to perform live with your modular setup.
-This is a simple dual input summing mixer that allows you to monitor one section of a patch under headphones via the auto-cue system, while allowing playback of a different portion of the patch chosen by the crossfader.
+The Rosie is especially great if you plan to perform live with your modular setup.
+The simple dual-input summing mixer allows you to monitor one section of a patch (with headphones) via the auto-cue system while simultaneously allowing playback of a different portion of the patch chosen by the crossfader.
 This allows for parallel processing with a single send output and stereo return circuit.